Ibot-11/Tap-Automatic-Offset-Calibration/README.md

 ### <ins>[z_stepper] Changes</ins>
 + Change your endstop pin to the one connected to the hotend/nozzle
 + Change your homing speed to 0.5mm/s or slower.
-+ Change your second homing speed to 0.05mm/s
++ Change your second homing speed to 0.05mm/s or slower
 + Change your retract distance to 0.1mm
 ##### **Example:**
 ```